noobsjourney/Java-Learning/README.md

 This is a Project for Daily Java Learning.
-I'm trying to be fimilar with the basic operations of git.
+I'm trying to be familiar with the basic operations of git.
-So maybe it's stupild, but i'm on my way to Sucess.
+So maybe it's stupid, but i'm on my way to Success.